-The program will assess late fees to parents who do not pick up their children before the closing time of 3:30 pm (or at 5:30 pm for those enrolled in after school care).
+The program will assess late fees for parents who do not pick up their children before the closing time of 5:30 pm.
 A fee of \$10.00 will be assessed beginning at five minutes after closing and for every five minutes or portion thereof until the child is picked up.
-The clock in the classroom (synchronized with the OSU computer network clock and/or cell phone clock) will be the official time for assessing these fees.
-The parent will be notified in writing and the assessed fee will appear on the next statement.
-Please honor the pick-up time by arriving 10-15 minutes early to allow for a conversation with the teacher and gathering your child's belongings before our closing time.
-If a parent arrives before the opening time of the day, they are asked to wait with their child in the foyer until 7:50 am.
+The Brightwheel check-out time will be the official time for assessing these fees.
+The assessed fee will appear in the next statement.
+Please honor the pick-up time by arriving 5-10 minutes before to allow for a conversation with the teacher and gathering your child's belongings before our closing time.